rqlite/rqlite-fts5/VM_DEPLOY.md

 To automatically bootstrap the rqlite cluster you must know the network (IP) addresses of each VM beforehand.
 Let's imagine your machines have been assigned network addresses `EXTERNAL_IP1`, `EXTERNAL_IP2`, and `EXTERNAL_IP3`.
 For this example each node must be reachable from every other node, using the specified network addresses.

 ## Launching rqlite
-Next, download and install rqlite on each VM like so:
+Next, `ssh` into each machine and download and install rqlite like so:
 ```bash
 curl -L https://github.com/rqlite/rqlite/releases/download/v7.13.1/rqlite-v7.13.1-linux-amd64.tar.gz -o rqlite-v7.13.1-linux-amd64.tar.gz
 tar xvfz rqlite-v7.13.1-linux-amd64.tar.gz